AhmedNassar7/Software-Engineering/README.md

 <!-- 🌐 Join our community on [Discord](https://discord.gg/ETHweCBBQF) to keep track with new and updated opportunities. -->

-🎉 Enjoy your time and best of luck!
+🎉 Enjoy your time and best of luck :)

 ---